Mobile Food Units

 Mobile Plan Review Process

-New MFU’s will need to complete the full mobile plan review application.
+New MFU’s will need to complete the full Mobile Food Unit Plan Review Application Packet (PDF).
 There are four main steps to mobile plan review.

 1. Submit plans